Blue Badge scheme

 - Do you receive a War Pensioner’s Mobility supplement?

-- Do you receive a benefit under the Armed Forces and Reserve Forces Compensation scheme?
+- Do you receive an award under the Armed Forces and Reserve Forces (Compensation) scheme?

-You must provide your award letters with your application as proof of your income.
+You must provide award letters with your application as proof of your entitlement to benefits.

 Organisational Blue Badge

-The quickest and easiest way to apply for a blue badge is online.
-You can check your eligibility and apply online for all badges, except the Risk in Traffic Scheme.
+You can check your eligibility and apply online for all Blue Badges, except the Risk in Traffic and organisational badges.

-- Automatic application form (pdf 74KB) - if you meet the automatic entitlement criteria
+- Automatic application form (PDF 290KB) - for applicants who meet the automatic entitlement criteria

-- Risk in Traffic scheme application form (PDF 93.2KB) - if you have no awareness of danger from traffic
+- Risk in Traffic scheme application form (PDF 293KB) - for applicants who have no awareness of danger from traffic

 You must provide the following when applying for a Blue Badge: